 In the field of game-based learning, PyAdventures represents as an innovative project designed to meet the increasing demand for engrossing and easily accessible coding instruction.
 This final report details the whole journey of PyAdventures, a game designed to explain and reinforce the fundamentals of Python programming for beginners.
 The game is primarily aimed at young adults and first-year university students who have little to no experience with coding.

-Inspired by the idea of "gamification," the goal of this project was to change the way that education is taught by bringing together Python programming concepts into an engaging adventure game with a mediaeval fantasy theme.
+Inspired by the idea of "gamification," the goal of this project was to change the way that education is taught by bringing together Python programming concepts into an engaging adventure game with a medieval fantasy theme.
 This study describes how the game was developed using iterative design and development stages made possible by the Unity game engine, starting with an educational theory, and ending with a rich, narrative-driven learning environment.